grumpyolddev/grumpyolddev.github.io/_posts/2014-10-18-Hello-World.md

 ---
 layout: post
-title: Hello World!
+title: My first post on the Dairy of a Grumpy Old Dev!
 categories: [general]
 tags: [dev, software]
 fullview: true
 ---

-###My first post on the Dairy of a Grumpy Old Dev!

 My name is Ramses Vejar and if I would have to define myself in one sentence, I would describe me as a Grumpy old Dev!
 Always passionate about technology, most of the time opinionated and biased, but above all: open for new, and hopefully, disruptive ideas!